Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 ##### Answer: 2

 In order to be consistent with functions like `String.prototype.padStart`, the standard method name for trimming the whitespaces is considered as `trimStart`.
-Due to web web compatibility reasons, the old method name 'trimLeft' still acts as an alias for 'trimStart'.
-Hence, the prototype for 'trimLeft' is always 'trimStart'
+Due to web web compatibility reasons, the old method name ‘trimLeft’ still acts as an alias for ‘trimStart’.
+Hence, the prototype for ‘trimLeft’ is always ‘trimStart’

 ------------------------------------------------------------------------